tam17aki/swiper-migemo/README.md

 (global-swiper-migemo-mode +1)
 ```

+In default setting, you can use `swiper` and `swiper-isearch` with migemo.

 You can customize `swiper-migemo-enable-command` which is a list of commands
 to use migemo-mode.
 For example, If you want to add `counsel-recentf`, add following code in the
 init file: